 What to Do

-- Take a scenic drive on Trail Ridge Road, the highest paved through-road in North America.
+- Take a scenic drive on Trail Ridge Road (closed seasonally), the highest paved through road in North America.
 You’ll follow a gently curving road through tundra and subalpine forest, admiring dramatic mountain views all along the way and stopping for photo ops.

 - Great family hikes in Rocky Mountain National Park include Gem Lake (the trailhead is located outside the park in Estes Park) and Bridal Veil Falls (a long, but gentle walk with a waterfall reward) in the summer.
 In winter, slip into a pair of snowshoes and hike from Bear Lake trailhead to Emerald Lake for an utterly peaceful, snow-blanketed escape from reality.

-- A prime wildlife watching spot is Moraine Park, a gathering place for more than 3,000 elk and 800 bighorn sheep.
+- A prime wildlife-watching spot is Moraine Park, a gathering place for hundreds of elk and bighorn sheep.
 At the edge of this sweeping (and stunning) valley, you might just see and hear some bugling elk.

 About Pets: Pets are not allowed on trails or in natural areas — only in parking, picnic and campground areas.

 Rocky Mountain National Park has many accessible facilities for visitors, including visitor centers, scenic overlooks, self-guided trails, campgrounds, picnic areas and a backcountry campsite.
 The Park also offers rugged three-wheeled, all-terrain wheelchairs, which can be reserved at no cost.
 Learn more about all accessibility options.

 When there's an animal in the distance, are you far enough away so you can close one eye and cover the entire creature with your thumb?
 If not, you’re too close!
 Keep a safe distance from wildlife to ensure the safety and happiness of both parties.